w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 won't be able to transfer your balance, nominate a different set of validators or execute any call other than voting on the defined call/s by the user.

-With the new delegation features, the goal is to ensure the required turnouts for proposals to be enacted are reached while maintaining the anonymity of voters and keeping the overall design censorship-free.
+With the new delegation features, the goal is to ensure the required support for proposals to be enacted is reached while maintaining the anonymity of voters and keeping the overall design censorship-free.

 For a step-by-step outline of how to delegate voting power in Polkadot OpenGov, check out the